Muhinde234/Git-tutorial/README.md

 - **`git pull request`**
   Submits changes to a project through the GitHub interface by proposing your changes to be reviewed and merged by the project maintainers.

-This list includes the most commonly used Git commands that are essential for beginners.
-Let me know if you need more detailed explanations or examples for any specific command!